nerveband/wp-omni-rss/README.md

 - Developers integrating WordPress content into other platforms
 - Teams using RSS for content syndication

+## 🚀 Inspiration

+This plugin was inspired by Adam Newbold's essay ["Everything is a Web Page"](https://notes.neatnik.net/2025/01/everything-is-a-web-page), which argues that the distinction between static pages and blog posts is merely a mental model.
+All web content can be treated as syndication-worthy pages.
+WP Omni RSS brings this vision to WordPress by allowing you to include any content type in your RSS feed.

 ## 🚀 Quick Start

 1. Install the plugin through WordPress admin or upload to `/wp-content/plugins/`